 4. Citing “Speed Trap” Conditions

 Some areas have hidden speed limit signs, sudden changes in speed limits, or confusing road conditions that can create unintentional speeding.
-These “speed traps” are often set up in a way that causes drivers to speed without knowing it.
+These “speed traps” are often strategically placed to cause drivers to speed without realizing it.
 If you were caught in one of these, bring it up in court.
 Pictures of unclear signs or sudden limit changes on the road can back up your claim that you weren’t given a fair chance to comply.

 5. Challenging Officer’s Observations